peterrakolcza/HardverApro_find_free_listings/README.md

 pip install -r requirements.txt
 ```

-After that you can use the script
+After that, you can use the script
 ```python
 python hardverapro-free.py
 ```

+The script will create a  CSV file file from the extracted data.